 Opening a UK bank account

-When you move to the UK you'll need access to your money and the easiest way is to open a UK bank account.
+If you're moving to Leeds from outside the UK you'll need access to your money and the easiest way is to open a UK bank account.

 To open a bank account you'll need: